 How do you know which type of credit card would serve you best?
 Consider the different types of credit cards outlined below and how each type of card might work for your spending and your financial goals.

 Rewards credit cards

-Rewards credit cards can come in different flavors, and they even include cash back credit cards.
-Rewards credit cards typically give you points based on a percentage of your spending and some even offer bonus points in popular categories like groceries, gas and dining out.
+Rewards credit cards typically give you points or cash back based on a percentage of your spending and some even offer bonus points in popular categories like groceries, gas and dining out.